edklesel/TeleBotNotifier/README.md

 To use this service, you first need to create a telegram bot.
 Check the [Telegram documentation](https://core.telegram.org/bots#6-botfather) for more details.

-Once the bot is set up and you have your bot's http token, send a message to the bot usign the Telegram mobile/desktop app.
+Once the bot is set up and you have your bot's http token, send a message to the bot using the Telegram mobile/desktop app.

 Then make a request to `https://api.telegram.org/bot<BOT_TOKEN>/getUpdates` to get your chat ID.